talwrii/history-key/README.md

 ![Demo Animation](demo.gif)

 # Alternatives and prior work
+You can also use Ctrl-R to search history in bash, but this uses fewer key presses.

 This tool was influened by tools like [avy](https://github.com/abo-abo/avy) in Emacs (inspired by [vim-easymotion](https://github.com/easymotion/vim-easymotion)), [Link Hints](https://addons.mozilla.org/en-GB/firefox/addon/linkhints/) and Vimperator which allow you to jump to text with a single key press.

 # About me